apache/incubator-kie-drools/.github/pull_request_template.md

 - for a <b>specific native lts check</b>
   Run native checks against quarkus lts branch
   Please add comment: <b>Jenkins (re)run [kogito-runtimes|kogito-apps|kogito-examples] native-lts</b>

-- <b>Full Kogito testing</b> (with cloud images and operator BDD testing)
-  Please add comment: <b>Jenkins run BDD</b>
-  <b>This check should be used only if a big change is done as it takes time to run, need resources and one full BDD tests check can be done at a time ...</b>
 </details>

 <details>